LunaTechsDev/LunaLite/README.md

 * Enhancements for classes and basic types
 * Bundle Documentation With Code
 * Dev and Production Mode for debugging code
-* File watching; copies files to the output directory.
+* File watching; copies files to the output directory
+* Automatic formatting of the file on save

 ## RoadMap